department-of-veterans-affairs/vagov-content/pages/burials-memorials/dependency-indemnity-compensation.md

 <div class="va-introtext">

 If you’re the surviving spouse, child, or parent of a service member who died in the line of duty, or the survivor of a Veteran who died from a service-related injury or illness, you may be able to get a tax-free monetary benefit called VA Dependency and Indemnity Compensation (VA DIC).
-Find out if you can get compensation.
+Find out if you can get VA benefits or compensation.

 </div>